mikedelgaudio/mikedelgaudio/README.md

 ### 🔍 whoami

-- 💻 I'm a software engineer intern working at Colgate's Hills e-Commerce.
+- 💻 I'm a software engineer working at Microsoft.
-- 📚 I'm a senior computer science student at [Stevens Institute of Technology][stevens].
 - 💬 Ask me about JavaScript, React, Angular, CSS, or Containerization.
 - 🌱 I'm learning [Astro][astro] and an open-source headless CMS [Strapi][strapi].